sourcegraph/about/content/blogposts/2023/cody-vscode-0-14-release.md

 - `edit` - Runs the prompt on the selected code for refactoring workflows
 - `insert` - Runs the prompt and inserts the response on top of the selection

-This enables custom commands to be tailored for specific use cases like refactoring or documentation generation.
-See [docs](https://docs.sourcegraph.com/cody/custom-commands) for more details.

-## New code block actions in chat
+See the [custom commands documentation](https://docs.sourcegraph.com/cody/custom-commands) for details on the new `mode` property.

+## New Copy, Insert and Save to File buttons

+The "Copy" and "Insert at Cursor" actions on chat code blocks are now always visible, accessible via a new bar on the bottom of the code blocks.

-We added a new "Save to File..." button on code blocks in the chat view.
-This allows you to easily extract and save code Cody generates to a file in your project.
+We've also added a new "Save to File..." button, allowing you to save the code block directly to a new file in your project.

 <img alt="Screenshot of an Save To File in chat" src="https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-0-14-release/save-to-file.png" style={{marginTop:"1rem",marginBottom:"1.5rem",marginLeft:0,maxWidth:628}} />